JungleGim/PyDash_OS/README.md

 No current FAQ

 # Copyright and licensing information
-TBD this section is a work in progress to list the correct, legal licensure information.
-However, as a generic dislaimer;
+All of the end products of Buildroot (toolchain, root filesystem, kernel,bootloaders) contain open source software, released under various licenses.
+Using open source software gives you the freedom to build rich embedded systems, choosing from a wide range of packages, but also imposes some obligations that you must know and honour.
+Some licenses require you to publish the license text in the documentation of your product.
+Others require you to redistribute the source code of the software to those that receive your product.
+The exact requirements of each license are documented in each package, and it is your responsibility (or that of your legal office) to comply with those requirements.

+The output of the buildroot "make legal-info" output is contained in the "legal-info" GIT directory and contains relevant licensing information for the current configuration.

-The information included is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+The information included in this repository is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software or tools included in this repository.

 # General Notes
 While I am an engineer by trade, my area of focus is not computer architecture or system engineering.
 Likely some people have already looked at various aspects of the codebase and just shook their heads.
-That being said, I've compiled a list of considerations and notes for the project that have helped me along the way.
+This has largely been a self-taught endeavor and I'm constantly improving; The compiled list of considerations and notes for the project that have helped me along the way, as i hope they may also help others.
 These are listed below, in no particular order.

 ## Buildroot Notes
 - To reset buildroot for a new target use the “$ make distclean” command